emoose/OutRun2006Tweaks/README.md

 A wrapper DLL that can patch in fixes & tweaks into OutRun 2006: Coast 2 Coast.

 Latest releases can be found under the releases section: https://github.com/emoose/OutRun2006Tweaks/releases

+> [!NOTE]
-(note: these releases are **currently very outdated**, if you have a GitHub account you can download the latest builds from the Actions tab above, otherwise try checking the Discord below!)
+> **Releases are currently very outdated**, and missing a lot of new features (new input system, config overlay, framerate interpolation...) - if you have a GitHub account you can download the latest builds from the Actions tab at top of the page, otherwise try checking the Discord below!

 **Tweaks will also point the game to new multiplayer servers**, just head to the multiplayer section in-game and pick a username & password there!

-Online games are regularly setup on the OutRun2006Tweaks discord: https://discord.gg/GFjKAMg83t
+Online games are regularly setup on the **OutRun2006Tweaks Discord**: https://discord.gg/GFjKAMg83t

 ### Features